-It was around this time that Emma-Jane met her fellow ‘Mints (including her husband) and Cheesemint Productions was formed.
-While she doesn’t mind being in front of the camera, she prefers the practical aspects of filmmaking and enjoys camera work, audio, set dressing and prop/costume design.
+EJ met her fellow ‘Mints (including her husband) around this time and Cheesemint Productions was formed.
+While she doesn’t mind being in front of the camera, she prefers the practical aspects of filmmaking.

 Adam grew up in Norfolk, developing a desire to make moving images by watching them.
-A firm obsessive of the current obsession, Adam is shaped by the things he watches, reads and plays.
-Without these obsessions Adam may not have developed the bonds that he did with the other 'Mints and so wouldn't be writing this bio right.
-So love the stuff you love and share that love with others that love it too.
+A firm obsessive of the current obsession, Adam is shaped by the things he watches, reads, and plays.
+Without these obsessions, Adam may not have developed the bonds that he did with the other 'Mints and so wouldn't be writing this bio right.
+So love the stuff you love and share that love with others who love it too.